MichaelGrafnetter/MichaelGrafnetter.github.io/en/_posts/2015-12-28-retrieving-cleartext-gmsa-passwords-from-active-directory.md

 ## Setting the&nbsp;Managed Password ACL

-Now&nbsp;we need to provide a list of&nbsp;principals that&nbsp;are allowed to&nbsp;retrieve the&nbsp;plaintext password from&nbsp;DCs through LDAP.
+Now&nbsp;we need to provide a list of&nbsp;principals that&nbsp;are&nbsp;allowed to&nbsp;retrieve the&nbsp;plaintext password from&nbsp;DCs through LDAP.
 Normally, we would grant this&nbsp;privilege to one or&nbsp;more servers (members of&nbsp;the&nbsp;same cluster/web farm).
 But&nbsp;we will grant the&nbsp;privilege to&nbsp;ourselves instead:

 ```powershell
 Set-ADServiceAccount `